Grossmont High School Advanced Placement and College Preparatory US History

 Reading Guide I

-European nations plant colonies in North America, as Native-Americans, Europeans, and captive Africans shape a New World--Three Worlds Collide, the results still shape our world to this day!
+European nations plant colonies in North America, as Native-Americans, Europeans, and captive Africans shape a New World--Three worlds collide, the results still shape our world to this day!

 Chapter 1.
 New World Beginnings, 33,000 BCE-1769 CE